 If you're not sold on the beyerdynamic DT 770s, we actually have a full guide going over the 5 best studio headphones - you can check that out here.

-Yamaha Hs5
+Product: Yamaha Hs5 Studio Monitors

 Studio monitors allow you to listen to your projects out loud while giving you an accurate, high-quality read on your mix.
 They connect to your computer easily via an audio interface.
 Our recommendation for the best studio monitors for your home studio are the Yamaha Hs5s.